HerrZatacke/wifi-gbp-emulator/beginner_setup_guide.md

 ## Step 3: Testing your Installation

+Required tools for this step:
+* Flashed ESP8266
+* Breakout Board with modified Gameboy Link Cable
+* PC/Laptop/Mobile Phone/Tablett/A fridge with a Browser (well, anything that can open Websites and show graphics. ;) )

 Plug in your Link Cable to your Gameboy and start the ESP8266 though connecting it to a USB power source.
 Start your Gameboy with the Gameboy Camera inserted.
 Navigate to a picture you want to print and select ```Print```.
 You should see the ```Transferring``` screen and a short flashing of ```Printing``` -- You are done!
 Your wifi-gbp-emulator works successfully! _Tip: If you want to transfer all of your pictures right away press "Select" on your Gameboy in the main screen and use the Print Menu_

 Disconnect the link cable and powercycle the ESP8266; connect to the wireless accesspoint and open the website as explained in Step 1.6.
 Change to the "Import" tab, click on "check printer" and you should should be able to import your pictures.
 From there on you can download pictures through the gallery, change the color palett (re-import afterwards).